 - To: The person you're sending the message to.

-- Email Address: you must have an email address for any person you want to email.
+- Email Address: You must have an email address for any person you want to email.
 All email addresses have a user name, the @ (at) symbol, and the email provider's domain.
 Email addresses must be entered correctly, or the message won't be delivered.

 - Cc (Carbon Copy): Others who should see the message.